Christianity in Meghalaya

-Evangelization of indigenous population to Christianity began in the 19th century under the British era.
+Evangelization of Meghalaya began in the 19th century during the British era.
 In the 1830s, American Baptist Foreign Missionary Society had become active in Northeast to evangelize indigenous tribes to Christianity.
 Later, they were offered to expand and reach into Sohra Meghalaya, but they lacked the resources to do so and declined.
 Welsh Presbyterian Mission took the offer and they began work at Sohra mission field.
 By the early 1900s, other Protestant denominations of Christianity were active in Meghalaya.
 The outbreak of World Wars forced the preachers to return home to Europe and America.
 It is during this period that Catholicism took root in Meghalaya and neighbouring region.
 Currently, Catholics, Presbyterians and Baptists are three most common Christian denominations found in Meghalaya.

 Before Christianity arrived in Meghalaya a majority of tribal peoples were following Animist religion with Ka Niam Khasi and Songsarek traditions.
 Meghalaya is a Christian tribal state.
-The Christian population in Meghalaya is estimated at approximately 2.21 million which forms (74.59%) of the state population (2011 census).
+The Christian population in Meghalaya is estimated at 2.21 million which forms (74.59%) of the state population (2011 census).
 Meghalaya is one of three states in India to have a Christian majority.
-About 75% of the population practices Christianity, with Presbyterians, Baptists and Catholics the more common denominations.
+About 75% of the population practices Christianity, with Catholics, Presbyterians, and Baptists the more common denominations.
 The religion of the people in Meghalaya is closely related to their ethnicity.
 Close to 90% of the Garo tribe and nearly 80% of the Khasi are Christian, while more than 97% of the Hajong, 98.53% of the Koch, and 94.60% of the Rabha tribes are Hindu.

-The Roman Catholic Church with a homogeneous presence spread throughout the state of Meghalaya form the largest denomination in the state with 945,145 adherents (2020 data).
+The Catholic Church with a homogeneous presence spread throughout the state of Meghalaya form the largest denomination in the state with 945,145 adherents (2020 data).
 The Church is under the ecclesiastical province of Shillong with the following dioceses: